Edward-Khaymanov/Stack-Ball/README.md

 ### STEP 1.
 Create material for your skin

-:warning: SKIP THIS STEP AND PICK DEFAULTBALLSKIN IN NEXT STEP
+:warning: YOU CAN SKIP THIS STEP AND PICK "DefaultBallSkin" IN NEXT STEP

 1. Go to "\_Project\Materials\Skins\"
 2. Create a new material and select "Custom/BallSkin" shader